VHS Revival looks back at some of box art’s greatest triumphs.

 The Cannon Group’s spacebound, sci-fi horror Lifeforce is a visual treat in itself.
 Featuring a series of schlocky practical effects and mind-bending action, director Tobe Hooper‘s loose adaptation of Colin Wilson’s novel The Space Vampires is something of an oddity, as a group of astronauts come across an alien spacecraft containing what appear to be human lifeforms, including the impossibly beautiful ‘Space Girl’ (Mathilda May).
 Of course, this is a horror movie, and the aforementioned specimens are anything but, leading to a London-bound zombie flick of wonderfully absurd proportions.

 The movie’s box art communicates its fantastical tone and emphasis on sexuality as a tool of manipulation, while its eye-catching neon colours are indicative of the period.
-Its nebulous horizon, powdered red, beautifully compliments the blinding pallor of the film’s pod-bound creatures, while the relatively calm images of floating astronauts subtly frame the back cover captions without overwhelming them.
+Its nebulous horizon, powdered red, beautifully compliments the blinding pallor of the film’s pod-bound creatures, the relatively calm images of floating astronauts subtly framing the back cover captions without overwhelming them.
 There is also some thinly veiled religious iconography on show, which proves effective in strengthening its celestial appeal.
 The front image is also a little deceptive, giving us two naked Space Girls instead of one.
 But I hold no grudges.

 Braindead aka Dead Alive – Shochicu Home Video (1992)